sav-che/TL-2/Authors/Schnetzler, Johann Balthasar {std. Schnetzl.}.md

-> [!cite] BHL link: this entry starts at [page 278](https://www.biodiversitylibrary.org/item/104077#page/292/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 278](https://www.biodiversitylibrary.org/page/33333417) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schnetzler, Johann Balthasar (1823-1896), Swiss (Schaffhausen) botanist; studied at the Stuttgart Polytechnic; high school teacher for French at the Gymnasium of Schaffhausen 1844-1847; id. for natural sciences at the Collège de Vevey, nr Lausanne 1847-1869; professor of botany at the Academy, later University of Lausanne 1869-1891. (*Schnetzl.*).
+Schnetzler, Johann Balthasar (1823-1896), Swiss (Schaffhausen) botanist; studied at the Stuttgart Polytechnic; high school teacher for French at the Gymnasium of Schaffhausen 1844-1847; id. for natural sciences at the Collège de Vevey, nr Lausanne 1847-1869; professor of botany at the Academy, later University of Lausanne 1869-1891.
+**Abbreviated name**: *Schnetzl.*

 #### Herbarium and types